gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ### Modifier Keys

 The modifier column is **ordered from most accessible/common keys from bottom to top**.
 Default layout is Mac.
-To swap to the PC layout, go to the “Misc Chords” section. **Modifiers are instantaneous**.
+To swap to the PC layout, go to the [“Misc Chords” section](#misc-chords). **Modifiers are instantaneous**.
 Other layouts require a key to be held to change it into a modifier, but this adds a delay and can create misfires. **Also, this layout parallels how software keyboard shortcuts are written** – modifiers on the left, other key(s) on the right.

 ### Thumb Clusters

 The thumbs are stronger, so **common actions are moved away from weak pinkies**.
 On Mac, Caps Lock on some external keyboards has a delay; either hold the chord to activate or install [Karabiner](https://karabiner-elements.pqrs.org/) to remove the delay.
 In this position, **Shift easily capitalizes any letter on either side of the keyboard**.
 Backspace, Space, and Delete – **all basic text keys are assigned to the right thumb**.
 They are ordered chronologically in the direction they manipulate text.
-The lack of Tab/Enter keys is explained in the “Control Key Chords” section.
+The lack of Tab/Enter keys is explained in the [“Control Key Chords” section](#control-key-chords).

 ### Media Keys

 **This layout prioritizes control over audio**.
-The chords for Next, Previous, and Mute buttons are within the “Additional media keys” section.
+The chords for Next, Previous, and Mute buttons are within the [“Additional Media Chords” section](#additional-media-chords).

 ------
 ## Layers